C-Undritz/Pattern-Spiel/README.md

 * *Have my memory skills challenged with a fun game*
 * *Have set difficulty levels so I can determine the level of challenge*
 * *Customise the game options so I can set my own challenge*
-* *Have a record/score to see how much I have improved so as to challenge myself and my peers.*
+* *Have a record/score to see how much I have improved so as to challenge myself and my peers*
-* *Be able to easily navigate the game and site.*
+* *Be able to easily navigate the game and site*
-* *I want have clear instructions so I know how to play.*
+* *Have clear instructions so I know how to play*
-* *I want to be able to provide feedback/suggestions/issues to the developer.*
+* *Be able to provide feedback/suggestions/issues to the developer*

 ---
 ># **SCOPE**
 # Content
 The product is a style of a memory pattern matching game that offers varying levels of challenge.

-## The high level gameplay.
+## The high level gameplay
 1. The landing page presents the user with three buttons: 'Start', 'How to Play' and 'High Scores'.
-2. Upon clicking start the player can select four levels of set difficulty (easy, medium, hard and very hard) as well as a 'Custom game' option where the player can set their own level of challenge.
+2. Upon clicking start the player can select four levels of set difficulty (easy, medium, hard and very hard) as well as a custom game option where the player can set their own level of challenge.
 3. Each game consists of five rounds where for each round the user is asked to match the pattern shown.
 4. The first game screen shows a pattern which the player observes for a period of time.
 5. Once the time runs out, the grid is then displayed as empty and the player must select colours from a palette to recreate the pattern.